bp-santos/sensor-lab-net/README.md

 05/05/2024
 - Fixed errors resulting from the simplifications made the previous day
 - Everything is now working as before but with the simplifications

+09/05/2024
+- Simplified overall code and created new classes to support inheritance

+13/05/2024
+- Fixed bugs from the previous commit
+- Prepared everything to be able to start working on the Lab 2